RedHatCRE/cibyl/docs/source/parser.rst

 of the ``Orchestrator`` class.
 This method loops through the API of a model (in the first call it will be an ``Environment`` model) and adds its arguments.
 If any of the API elements is a CI model, the element's API is recursively used to augment the parser.
+As the ``extend_parser`` method iterates through the model hierarchy, it creates a graph of the relationships between query methods (the sources' methods that are added to the arguments' `func` attribute).
+The edges of the graph are created when a new recursive call is made.
+As an example, when exploring the API for the Job model, we know that the arguments will call ``get_jobs``, so when a new call is made for the Build API, a new edge wil be created from ``get_jobs`` to all the new query methods that are found, in this case it will be ``get_builds``.

 For each recursive call, the **level** is increased.
 The level parameter is key to identify the source of information for the query that the user sends.
 In the Jenkins environment example mentioned before, we may have a hierarchy like::